 Critical Thinking – Demonstrates the ability to seek solutions and resources when finding information.

 These competencies provide for evaluation of state officer candidates and their ability to represent the Idaho FFA Association.
 The nominating committee should evaluate all candidates equally based upon their skill/ability in each of the eight competency areas.
 A scoring system will not be provided to members of the nominating committee for the purpose of choosing a slate of officers.
 However, each nominating committee member will provide a rank 1-10, with one being poor and ten being excellent, for each individual candidate in each of the eight competency areas.
 Should a scoring system be implemented throughout the interview process, its results should only be used to aid the committee in its determination of a state officer team.
-The intent of the evaluation areas is to provide direction for nominating committee to refer to when determining an individual’s ability to represent the Idaho FFA Association as a state officer during discussion.
+The intent of the evaluation areas is to provide direction for nominating committee to refer to during discussion and deliberation when determining an individual’s ability to represent the Idaho FFA Association as a state officer.

 Outline of Possible Interview Formats

-The state officer selection process will consist of multiple interview rounds and components each year in order to get a well-rounded understanding of each candidate.
-In addition to the application the nominating committee and committee chair will administer a minimum of five of the below rounds to create a complete interview process.
+The state officer selection process will consist of multiple interview rounds and activities each year in order to get a well-rounded understanding of each candidate.
+State FFA Officer Applications are reviewed and scored before the process begins.
+The nominating committee and committee chair will administer a minimum of five of the below rounds to create a thorough interview process.
+The committee also references State FFA Officer Applications as needed.
 The committee and the committee chair reserve the right to choose which of the below rounds they will conduct and the number of rounds conducted above the minimum of five.

 Test – State officers must consistently demonstrate an understanding of key issues related to agriculture, FFA and the Idaho education system.
 While some of this knowledge may be demonstrated by asking quality questions and carrying on informed conversations rather than “knowing facts,” it is still important that officers come in with a base understanding of core issues and facts related to these three areas of knowledge.
-Thus, a written exam consisting of multiple choice questions and/or short answer questions, may be administered to allow candidates to demonstrate evidence of this desired knowledge set.
+Thus, a written exam consisting of multiple choice questions and/or short answer questions may be administered to allow candidates to demonstrate evidence of this desired knowledge set.

 Writing – All candidates will have a uniform time to complete a written essay, paper, blog, or any other form of written communication deemed appropriate and relevant to the duties of a state officer.
 Such topics of written communication shall include agriculture, FFA or agricultural education.
-The purpose of the writing exercise is focused on the candidate’s ability to convey knowledge and understanding in a different way than allowed through multiple choice questions and to measure the candidate’s ability to develop and convey a message in a clear and logical manner.
+The purpose of the writing exercise is focused on the candidate’s ability to convey knowledge and understanding in a different way than allowed through multiple-choice questions.
+Written exercise also measures the candidate’s ability to develop and convey a message in a grammatically correct, clear and logical manner.

 One-on-One – This round will consist of twelve interviews, each with a different member of the nominating committee.
 The interview is focused on two objectives.
 First, this is an opportunity for individual committee members to develop rapport and get to know candidates in a one-on-one setting.
-Second, this will provide an opportunity for evaluation in a candidate’s ability/skill in the evaluator areas, through structured and follow-up questions.
+Secondly, this will provide an opportunity for evaluation in a candidate’s ability/skill in the evaluator areas through follow-up questions.